The-Wishlist-Co/getting-started/docs/article.md

 The core of the platform is the wishlist (The Wishlist platform provides a **master record** for wishlist), customers and products.

-We also **integrate inventory, pricing, stores and staff details** from retailers so that we provide effective and timely marketing communications and reporting of wishlist activities.
+The Wishlist also **integrates inventory, pricing, stores and staff details** from retailers so that it can deliver effective and timely marketing communications and reporting of wishlist activities.

 ### Basic concepts ###